OpenDroneMap/ClusterODM/README.md

 ## Roadmap

 We have [plenty of goals](https://github.com/OpenDroneMap/ClusterODM/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you want to help, or need help getting started contributing, get in touch on the [OpenDroneMap community forum](https://community.opendronemap.org).

+## License

+ClusterODM is licensed under the AGPL.
+[Contact us](https://www.masseranolabs.com/contact/) for other licensing options.